mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 tags: javaee websocket
 ---

-I have documented a little tutorial on how to push events from the server to the clients using WebSockets.
+I have documented a small tutorial on how to push events from the server to the clients using WebSockets.

 Using Websockets with Java EE 7 is extremely easy.
 You just need two things:
 * a **ServerEndpoint** class